perugoal1/BookClubApp/README.md

 ## Features Implemented

 - [x] Authentication for user and session handling.
-- [x] Used Data grid to show data whic also supports sorting, pagination and filtering
+- [x] Used Data grid to show data which also supports sorting, pagination and filtering
 - [X] User Management
     - Lists all the users
     - Allows Admin to add/remove/update users